BioLM/py-biolm/docs/model-docs/ESM2_Embeddings.rst

 * Enzyme engineering (enzyme optimization, transfer learning, directed evolution).

-* Antibody engineering (Machine learning models applied on antibody embeddings may predict affinity, expression, stability without lab assays).
+* Antibody engineering (machine learning models applied on antibody embeddings may predict affinity, expression, stability without lab assays).

 * Protein-protein interaction design - Embeddings can be used to engineer proteins that interact with specific targets, like designing cellular signaling proteins.